How to manage private student loan payments without federal COVID-19 forbearance

 Talk to your employer

-Although this isn’t offered at every company, you can always ask your HR department if this is something that’s available to you.
+Although this isn’t offered at every company, you can always ask your HR department if this is available to you.
 This kind of assistance may come with some strings attached — for instance, you may have to stay with the company for a specific period of time — but it’s an option worth exploring to make things easier on your pocket.

 Restructure your budget